easysoft/phpmicro/Readme.EN.md

 ## Optimizations

-Hugepages optimization for Linux in the PHP build system results in a huge size of sfx, if you do not take advantage of hugepages, use `disable_huge_page.patch` to shrink the sfx size.
+The Hugepages optimization for Linux in the PHP build system results in a large sfx size.
+If you do not take advantage of Hugepages, use `disable_huge_page.patch` to reduce the sfx size.

-Statically build under Linux needs libc, the most common glibc may be large, musl is recommended instead. manually installed musl or some distros provided musl will provide `musl-gcc` or `musl-clang` wrapper, use one of them before configure by specify CC/CXX environs, for example
+A static build under Linux requires libc.
+The most common libc, glibc, may be large, so musl is recommended instead.
+Manually installed musl or some distros provided musl will provide `musl-gcc` or `musl-clang` wrapper, use one of them before configure by specify CC/CXX environs, for example

 ```bash
 # ./buildconf things...